-Board of Trustees

-Tulsa Authority for Recovery of Energy
+Board of Trustees Tulsa Authority for Recovery of Energy Tulsa, Oklahoma

-Tulsa.
-Oklahoma

-We have audited the accompanying basic financial statements of the Tulsa Authority for Recovery of Energy (the "Authority"), a component unit of the City of Tulsa, Oklahoma, as of and for the years ended June 30, 2011 and 2010, as listed in the table of contents.
+We have audited the accompanying basic financial statements of the Tulsa Authority for Recovery of Energy (Authority), a component unit of the City of Tulsa, Oklahoma, as of and for the years ended June 30, 2012 and 2011, as listed in the table of contents.
 These financial statements are the responsibility of the Authority's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.